 Consider the real cost of your mortgage

-You say your current mortgage is at 5.125%, but have you factored in the tax deductibility?
-Let’s assume you’re in the 35% tax bracket and your mortgage interest is fully deductible.
-In this instance, a 5.1% mortgage would actually cost around 3.3%.
-Almost a wash with the 3% you’re making on your CDs.
+You say your current mortgage is at 4 percent.
+That's reasonably low.
+But it's even lower once you factor in the tax deductibility.
+Let’s assume you’re in the 30 percent tax bracket and your mortgage interest is fully deductible.
+In this instance, a 4 percent mortgage is really only costing you about 2.8 percent.